Womens Institute for Family Health - Philadelphia Pennsylvania

 Womens Institute for Family Health - Philadelphia, PA

-Womens Institute For Family Health is treatment center located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA that offers medication-assisted substance abuse treatment.
-It accepts court/judicial system clients, pregnant/postpartum women and adult men into its treatment service.
-Womens Institute For Family Health provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Womens Institute For Family Health consist of contingency management/motivational incentives, relapse prevention and motivational interviewing.
-Womens Institute For Family Health also provides detoxification services and offers opioid detox.
+Womens Institute For Family Health is treatment facility located at 5936 Chestnut Street, 1st Floor in the 19139 zip code in Philadelphia, PA that offers medication-assisted addiction treatment.
+It accepts military families, sexual abuse victims and domestic violence victims into its treatment service.
+Womens Institute For Family Health provides buprenorphine detox, suboxone prescription and relapse prevention from naltrexone to children and adolescents.
+Some of the treatment approaches used by Womens Institute For Family Health consist of motivational interviewing, cognitive behavioral therapy and contingency management/motivational incentives.
+Womens Institute For Family Health also offers detox services and offers opioid detox.

 Address: 5936 Chestnut Street, 1st Floor, Philadelphia, PA 19139